monteirof4/market_data/README.md

 ### Instructions to Run ETL Processes
-1-Install Selenium (Reference Selenium_Installation.md in the Repo for instructions on this) 2-Start MongoDB database (mongod)
+1. Install Selenium (Reference Selenium_Installation.md in the Repo for instructions on this)
+2. Start MongoDB database (mongod)
-3-Open Terminal
+3. Open Terminal
-    a-source activate PythonData
+    1. source activate PythonData
-    b-Open jupyter notebook
+    2. Open jupyter notebook
-4-Run notebooks in the order below
+4. Run notebooks in the order below
-    a-OTC_market_scraper.ipynb
-    b-OTC_market_csv_import.ipynb
-    c-OTC_market_yahoo_scraper.ipynb
+    1. OTC_market_scraper.ipynb
+    2. OTC_market_csv_import.ipynb
+    3. OTC_market_yahoo_scraper.ipynb
         - In this final Notebook on line 2 in the "Scrape Yahoo Page" block of code you can adjust how many companies you want the code         to scrape, just the variable 'number_of_companies_to_run' needs to be adjusted